Core Apprentice

 Eligibility:

-Any current student (graduate or undergraduate) or recent grad from a New Plays on Campus (NPOC) Member School may apply for the Core Apprentice program.
-Schools will no longer be limited to three students, and there is no need for a faculty nomination, only a letter of recommendation from someone chosen by the applicant.
+1. Any current student (graduate or undergraduate) or recent grad from a New Plays on Campus (NPOC) Member School may apply for the Core Apprentice program.

 “When I think about the Playwright's Center, the words that come to mind are community and artistic family.
 The Core Apprentice Program is a haven for emerging playwrights to receive support and mentorship as they navigate the professional world of playwriting.
 The people who work at the Playwrights Center are generous, kind, and deeply connected to the theater industry.
 They are fully present and want the best for each playwright who enters their space.”